Want to be the #1 store in your district? Start with the basics.

 • In clearance areas, ensure markdowns are accurate, size rings are present, and items are well-organized to create a seamless shopping experience.
 Make it easy for customers to shop without needing assistance.

-5. The Back Room
+5. Optimize The Back Room

 Don’t neglect the back room.
 While it’s not customer-facing, its organization impacts the efficiency of your team.
 Keep it clean, organized, and functional.